vivid-planet/comet/.changeset/pretty-kangaroos-repair.md

 "@comet/cms-api": minor
 ---

-API Generator: generate field resolver for root blocks
+API Generator: Generate field resolver for root blocks

-This allows skipping the `@Field` annotation in entity for root blocks and it doesn't need the field middleware anymore
+This allows skipping the `@Field` annotation for root blocks in the entity and it doesn't need the field middleware anymore.